muon2998/MSRS/README.md

 [LMEM Overview and Fitting](https://www.youtube.com/watch?v=QCqF-2E86r0&ab_channel=MatthewE.Clapham): Video.
 He explains LMEM in a different, compact way as well, and also goes through some additional ways to check how well the model fits the data.

 [Intro to Linear Mixed Models](https://ourcodingclub.github.io/tutorials/mixed-models/): Webpage.
 Alternative to watching videos for going through LMEM.

+Feel free to reach out with questions!
+-- *Harshi Gupta and Matthew Tan*